Huawei challenges Apple and Garmin with its latest fitness-focused smartwatch

 The watch will also give you daily lifestyle tips to take exercise, hydrate, relax, and refuel throughout the day – with stress monitoring and abnormal heart rate alerts to warn you if something looks amiss.

 Overall, it’s a package that seems to straddle the boundaries between smartwatch, running watch, and fitness tracker.
-We've spent some time with the 46mm model, and will bring you a hands-on review very soon.
+You can read our full impressions in our Huawei Watch GT3 hands-on review.

 The Watch 3 GT is available to pre-order direct from Huawei in the UK until November 9, with prices starting at £209.99 for the 42mm version, and £229.99 for the 46mm model.
 We have yet to receive details of pricing and availability in other countries, but we'll keep you updated when we do.